gp-programmer/github-slideshow/_posts/0000-01-02-gp-programmer.md

 layout: slide
 title: "Welcome to GP Programmer Slide"
 ---
-This is my awesome slide!
+This is my awesome slide! :tada:
 Use the left arrow to go back!